Peer Wellness Initiative

 Making space in a busy world is not easy.
 With the distractions that life offers wellness is not a state of mind or a static goal but a journey.
-Whether it’s looking for tools to find focus and balance through mindfulness, tips and techniques for healthy eating or reclaiming living space from clutter, our Peer Coaches can help.
+Whether it’s looking for tools to find focus and balance through mindfulness, tips and techniques for healthy eating or reclaiming living space from clutter, our Peer Wellness Initiative can help.

 We provide both individual and group supports.